roboyeti/wth/Readme.md

 - "e" key will show available commands in basic web interface and console
 - http://localhost:8080/api?module=list provides a list of configured modules that can be queried.
     - http://localhost:8080/api?module=<module_name> will return JSON for that module entry
+- With either web interface (basic or API), you can enable a private key to restrict access
+    - Enable in config and set your key
+    - Add &key=<your_key> to the URL for both interfaces to send it with request.

 ## Other stuff
 - wthlab.rb is an interactive shell with a WTH application spun up with your config.
 - wthd.rb is an untested daemonized wth for OSs that support fork.
     - Use: ruby ./wthd.rb [start|stop|status|restart]
 - To detach from console in linux, you can also set config option "console_out" to false